Canada–North Korea relations: Canadian academic institutions

 UBC's Institute of Asian Research houses the Centre for Korean Research.
-In 1993, the centre was established as a constituent part of the Institute of Asian Research.
+In 1993, the center was established as a constituent part of the Institute of Asian Research.
 It was established to facilitate multidisciplinary research on Korea.

 York University provides a focus on North Korea through its York Centre for Asian Research, Korean Studies Group.
 This group brings the study of South Korea, DPR Korea, and the Korean diaspora together, investigating the formation of the national division and shifting boundaries of the nation.
 Drawing scholars together from different disciplines, it seeks to develop a comparative perspective that places Korean affairs in dialogue with historical, global and theoretical changes.

 The University of Toronto houses the Centre for the Study of Korea, Asian Institute, Munk School of Global Affairs.
 The centre was established in the fall of 2006 with the goal of promoting critical approaches to the research of Korea.

 Friendship organizations

-The Korean Friendship Association is also active in Canada, hosting events such as leafleting, movies, educationals, and other projects to help show the DPRK and promote solidarity.
-The Official Delegate of Canada for the KFA is Comrade Trevor Spencer.
+The Korean Friendship Association is also active in Canada, hosting events such as leafleting, movies, educational, and other projects to help show the DPRK and promote solidarity.
+The Official Delegate of Canada for the KFA is Comrade Ron Anicich, a Communist Party of Canada member.

+Travel advisories

+The Canadian government strongly advises against all travel to North Korea due to significant risks, including arbitrary detention and uncertain security situation stemming from its nuclear weapons development program and highly repressive regime.
+Additionally, there is no resident Canadian government office in North Korea, and the ability of Canadian officials to provide consular assistance is extremely limited.

+Notable detentions -- Pastor Hyeon Soo Lim

+Background

+Pastor Hyeon Soo Lim, a South Korean-born Canadian citizen, led the Light Korea Presbyterian Church in Toronto and had visited North Korea over 100 times for humanitarian missions, such as to schools, nursing homes, and orphanages.
+His goal was to reduce the suffering of North Korean people through these missions.

+Arrest and charges

+In February 2015, Lim was on a humanitarian mission in Rajin, and was detained by North Korean authorities.